 The larvae are very inconspicuous as they cover themselves with sticky black excreta which if you've never seen them before doesn't look anything like an insect that can devour your lovingly cared for lilies in next to no time.

 The eggs are tiny, but are bright orange/red and laid in groups of up to 15, so they are surprisingly easy to see for their size - they are only laid on the underside of leaves.

 Damage - leaf eaters - the years flowers can rapidly be completely destroyed before you have even seen them unfurl as small buds.
 They will also start on the leaves and strip them.

 Signs - small fluffy white lumps about 5mm (1/4") appear on plants, often in the axil - where the leaf meets the stem.
 Leaves turn yellow and may wilt and die.
 Usually affect house and greenhouse plants, but also Pyracantha and fruit trees where they often are found on the wood.
 Sticky honeydew and black sooty moulds may accompany.
-Despite being insects, they don't look like insects, just a shapeless piece of cotton wool which is a very effective disguise and protection against all sorts of attack.
+Despite being insects, they don't look at all like insects, just a shapeless piece of cotton wool which is a very effective disguise and protection against all sorts of attack.